syncdstudy/syncdstudy.github.io/index.md

 ### Course Pages

-Each ICS course shows sensei and grasshopper members, and active/proposed study sessions.
+Each course shows sensei and grasshopper members, and active/proposed study sessions.

 ### Notifications